Cyrilebl/rtd-orange_county_lettings/docs/source/index.rst

 ===============================================

 **Orange County Lettings** is a startup in the real estate rental sector, currently expanding in the United States.
-From this repository `OC Lettings <https://github.com/OpenClassrooms-Student-Center/Python-OC-Lettings-FR.git>`_, here are the completed tasks:
+From this repository `OC Lettings <https://github.com/OpenClassrooms-Student-Center/Python-OC-Lettings-FR.git>` ,here are the completed tasks:

 - Redesign of the modular architecture in the GitHub repository
 - Reduction of various technical debts in the project